Quiteria

-Quiteria was a second-century virgin martyr about whom little is certain except her name, the day and the place of her death, and her cult.
+Quiteria was a fifth-century saint and virgin martyr about whom little is certain except her name, the date, place, and cause of her death, and existence of her cult.
 She is listed under the date of 22 May in the Roman Martyrology.
 She is one of the patron saints of Toledo, Spain.
-Accounts of her life are "absolutely legendary".
+Accounts of her life include refusal to marry, protection for the vulnerable, and waging a guerilla war against the Roman Empire.

 Name

 Quiteria may be derived from Kythere (or Kyteria, Kuteria), a title applied to the Phoenician goddess Astarte which meant "the red one", or from (the possibly related name) Cytherea, an epithet of the Greek goddess Aphrodite because she was born on the island of Kythira.

 Legend

-She is said to have been born in Bracara (now Braga, Portugal) to Lucius Catilius Serves, Roman governor of Gallaecia and Lusitania, and Calcia, his wife.
+Quiteria is said to have been born in Bracara (now Braga, Portugal) to Lucius Catilius Serves, Roman governor of Gallaecia and Lusitania, and Calcia, his wife.
 Her father wanted her to marry and renounce Christianity.
 Quiteria fled and her father's men found her at Aire-sur-l'Adour, in Gascony.
 She was beheaded on the spot.
 Her sister, Liberata, also suffered the same fate in the forest of Montus and lies in a 14th-century sarcophagus in the fortified church of Saint Jean Baptiste in Mazéres 32 km from her sister Quiteria in Aire-sur-l'Adour.